-Promotion Prospects: Principal Graduate Master/Mistress, Principal II or Principal I school or, since 1 September 1990, a caput or assisted private school or a bought-place school bound by contract proven ability to take charge with of an academic/cultural/practical subject or to perform other duties of special responsibility and have undertaken training course(s), including training in secondary school administration/management, specified by the Permanent equivalent other training Secretary or course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+Promotion Prospects: Principal Graduate Master/Mistress, Principal II or Principal I school or, since 1 September 1990, a caput or assisted private school or a bought-place school bound by contract ability proven to take charge of with an academic/cultural/practical subject or to perform other duties of special responsibility and have undertaken training course(s), including training in secondary school administration/management, specified by the Permanent other equivalent training or Secretary course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
 With effect from the 2004/05 school year, aspiring principals are required to attain the Certification for Principalship, in addition to complying with the appointment conditions in force at the time, before they could be considered for appointment to principalship. (updated on 1 September 2005)